 BS in Environmental Resources

 The Bachelor of Science in Environmental Resources is the application of geology and the natural sciences to issues of environmental sustainability, natural resource management, resource development, and conservation.
 This degree prepares students for careers in environmental geology, environmental science, resource management, environmental law, and environmental regulation.

 In the Classroom

 Learn from the Experts

-Our faculty bring genuine enthusiasm for what they do into the classroom and to their respective labs.
-The department chair travels every other year with a group of students to the Galápagos Islands to retrace Darwin’s studies.
-He was also the recipient of the 2019 Neil Miner Award from the National Association of Geoscience Teachers, recognizing excellence in teaching.
+Our faculty bring genuine enthusiasm into the classroom and their respective labs.
+The department chair travels every other year with a group of students to the Galápagos Islands to retrace Darwin’s research.
+He is the recipient of the 2019 Neil Miner Award from the National Association of Geoscience Teachers, recognizing teaching excellence.

-Our expert in geological hazards accompanies groups of students to Greece in the summer where they monitor volcanic activity on the islands of Santorini and Nisyros.
+Our expert in geological hazards accompanies students to Greece in the summer where they monitor volcanic activity on the islands of Santorini and Nisyros.
 The department’s specialist in climate change applied for (and won!) scholarships so her oceanography class could attend the 2020 National Coastal and Estuarine Virtual Summit.
 And our Meteorology program director uses VR technology to study hurricane preparedness.

 The Student Experience

 Hofstra students have participated in research at one of the largest dinosaur track sites in North America, mapped the bedrock geology of New York City, investigated groundwater and soil contamination in the suburbs of Long Island, and sampled coastal marshes for evidence of prehistoric hurricanes.
 Field trips to geological sites in the mid-Atlantic and New England, Arizona, Wyoming, Greece, and Ecuador are a regular part of the curriculum.

 Examples of research projects include studies of the impact of hazards, such as floods and coastal storms, the analysis of dinosaur trackways and other fossils, measurements of lead contamination in suburban soils on Long Island, mapping of bedrock features using drone imagery, and measurements of trace elements in economic mineral deposits.